What is a core needle biopsy?

-- You will probably be able to go home right away.
-But this will depend on the location of the biopsy and if general anesthesia was used.
+- You may be able to go home right away.
+But this will depend on the location of the biopsy and the type of anesthesia used.

 - After the doctor looks at the biopsy sample, their office will let you know the results.